 At his court-martial, his defense lawyer didn’t contend two key parts of the prosecution.
 One that McVay’s orders were to zig-zag, “at his discretion.
 And the other was that the Navy contended that visibility was clear on the night of the sinking.
 McVay ordered the cessation of zig-zagging when visibility was so poor that crewmen couldn’t see each other only yards apart on deck.
 Even the Japanese sub commander who testified at the court-martial on December 3, 1945, after the end of the war, believed the charges were contrived.

-The Indianapolis’ tragedy did, however, bring some major change on how the Navy’s reporting procedures for ships arrival and non-arrival.
+The Indianapolis’ tragedy did, however, bring some major change on how the Navy’s reporting procedures for ship arrival and non-arrival.
 During World War II, these reports were not required.

 The Indianapolis was steaming alone.
 Now any Navy ship with a crew of 500 or more sailors must have an escort.
 Lifesaving equipment, life rafts, life jackets have been vastly improved since then.